 If the article you need cannot be found, Interlibrary Loan can often obtain it for you.
 Follow the link above, select the article form, and complete the necessary information for a free PDF copy via email.

 Elements from the Geochemical Society

 EOS from the American Geophysical Union

 Geology Today from the Geologists' Association and the Geological Society of London

-- Archeology Magazine from the Archeological Institute of America
+Archeology Magazine from the Archeological Institute of America

 Annual Reviews are journals that publish review articles (overviews of a topic).

 Basics of library research

-- Find more information about the authors of the sources.
+Look up words, phrases, or concepts you don't know.
+Find more information about the authors of the sources.
 Is it written by someone who does research in that field?
 What is their field/department?
 Is it written by a science writer, aka a journalist who reports on research?